The-AI-Alliance/AAAI-25-Workshop-on-Open-Source-AI-for-Mainstream-Use/docs/submission-details.markdown

 * Posters  (maximum 10)
 * Hands on Demonstrations

+**Accepted papers require in-person presentation by at least one author.**

 ## Submission Requirements
 We accept the following submission types as pdf documents in the [AAAI format](https://aaai.org/authorkit25/).
 * Research papers (8 pages)
 * Posters on Research topics (4 pages)
 * Hands on Demonstrations (2 pages)

-The page limits include references and any appendices.
-The review process will be single blind.
+**The page limits include references and any appendices.
+The review process will be single blind.**

+## Publication Plan
+AAAI no longer produces technical reports for its workshops.
+All accepted papers will be available at this workshop website. **Authors are encouraged to share their work on platforms like arXiv or other online repositories for archival purposes**.